 Fiber cement siding is much easier and less expensive to install.
 It goes on as easily as wood siding, and can typically be put up fairly quickly.
 This makes fiber cement siding a great choice for remodeling, as well as for homes where the exterior needs to be updated within a specific time frame, such as before severe weather becomes an issue.

 Cost is always a factor in what material you ultimately choose to install on your home.
 Brick veneer siding costs typically range between $7 and $12 a square foot installed.
 Prices may be affected by things like the insulation, the thickness of the veneer, and the type of installation being done.

 Fiber cement siding is a lower cost option that usually costs between $5 and $7 a square foot, with variations including insulation, the brand, and the location where the siding is installed.
-Depending on the size of your home, this could be a tremendous savings assuming high quality products are used in both cases.
-Adding in the fact that fiber cement siding is less likely to require additional and protracted installation costs, and you may find that this makes fiber cement the more cost effective solution for your home.
+Depending on the size of your home, this could be a tremendous saving assuming high-quality products are used in both cases.
+Adding in the fact that fiber cement siding is less likely to require additional and protracted installation costs, and you may find that this makes fiber cement the more cost-effective solution for your home.

 Make the Versatile Choice